tidepool-org/tidepool-org.github.io/data-model/v1/notes.md

 ---
 # Notes

 Notes represent textual notations that are made to add information to the data stream.
-They can exist only at a point in time, or they can refer to an existing item in the data stream.
-That existing item can also be another note, so it is possible to construct a threaded discussion within the data stream.
+They can exist at a specific point in time, or they can refer to an existing item in the data stream.
+That existing item can also be another note; it is therefore possible to construct a threaded discussion within the data stream.

-Notes events look like:
+Note events look like:

 ~~~json
 {